aschmiedeke/gbtdocs/docs/source/how-tos/receivers/argus.rst

 ###########################

-This guide contains instructions for the recommended observing procedure for the 23B semester.
+This guide contains instructions for the recommended observing procedure for the 23B/24A winter observing season.
-Check that Argus is turned on.

 1. Turn on Argus
 ================